sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 is manifested in the relationships it causes in a set of observed variables.

-In :numref:`fig-efa1` each observed variable V is ‘caused’ to some extent by the underlying latent factor (F), depicted by the coefficients b1 to b5 (also called factor loadings).
+In :numref:`fig-efa1` each observed variable V is “caused” to some extent by the underlying latent factor (F), depicted by the coefficients b1 to b5 (also called factor loadings).
 Each observed variable also has an associated error term, e1 to e5.
 Each error term is